jecki/DHParser/documentation_src/manuals/05_testing.rst

 to pursue the latter strategy, because only "container"-nodes, i.e. nodes that can contain more than one child and at the same time are meant to be flattened if possible can become "left behind".
-(In case you think this would be hard to know or analyse beforehand: Don't worry!
+(In case you think this would be hard to know or analyze beforehand: Don't worry!
 You can start to provide for these cases when they occur and you can even confine yourself to those cases that come up in your test - because, as said, this is a harmless problem, if it is a problem at all.)
 So, let's